 - Soprano and Gravel: Kummerer frequently uses vocorder-aided cleans in addition to his normal harsh vocals.

 - Special Guest: They've had a few, with Tymon Kruidenier (Cynic, Exivious), Ron Jarzombek (Watchtower, Spastic Ink, Blotted Science), Tommaso "Tommy" Talamanca (Sadist), and Florian "Morean" Maier (Dark Fortress) being among the more notable ones.
-Additionally, Jacob Schmidt and Steve DiGiorgio have filled in on bass for various tours, and Gabe Seeber has done the same on drums.
+Additionally, Jacob Schmidt, Steve DiGiorgio, and Alex Weber have filled in on bass for various tours, and Gabe Seeber has done the same on drums.
 Lastly, Dave Davidson and Alex Rudinger were going to fill in for Geldschlaeger and Lanser, respectively (the former had left due to disagreements with Kummerer, the latter had injured his hand) on the Summer Slaughter Tour until visa issues forced them to drop off.

 - Start My Own: Muenzner and Grossmann have solo projects (the latter's first album literally being nothing but songs that Kummerer threw out, though The Crypts of Sleep is 100% original material); additionally, they have teamed up with Klausenitzer, Danny Tunker, and Morean (of Dark Fortress fame) for the progressive metal project Alkaloid (which also had several would-be Obscura songs).
 Trujillo, Klausenitzer, and Lanser would later go on to do the same with Obsidious in 2020.
 Lastly, Kummerer helped start Thulcandra in 2003, though they never released anything other than a demo until 2010.

 - Updated Re-release: Retribution was remastered and rereleased in 2010 with several bonus tracks and new cover art.
 The Illegimitation compilation could also be construed as an updated release of the demo of the same name, but it's got enough added on to count as a new release as well.